How to Validate Your App Idea and Nail Your Launch with Competitive Research (with Examples)

 In this guide:

 - 1. How Big is the Market

 - 4. Is There Room for Another One?

 - Putting It All Together

 Separating Good Ideas from Bad

-Using gut and intuition to determine market size and download/revenue potential is a recipe for failure.
+Using gut and intuition to determine market size and download/revenue potential is an unfortunate recipe for failure.

 A better way to answer these questions is by doing a competitive analysis, which may sound complicated but really isn't.
 What it does require is good data.

 Validating an idea is a fairly straightforward process.
 You find similar apps, look at their performance (downloads and revenue), and create a benchmark.
 There's more you can do with competitive research, which we'll get to soon, but this is the critical part.
 Most successful apps and games you know are probably successful because their developers did this before starting development.